FK Teteks: History

 In 1946, there was a club from Tetovo called Šar Tetovo, and it competed in the Macedonian Republic League and Macedonian Cup.
 It won the Macedonian Cup two times in 1948 and 1950, and was successful in the Macedonian League.
 However, it was dissolved after a few years, mostly because of financial difficulties.
-Not much long after this, a new club was founded on the base of FK Šar, named Tekstilec.
+Not much long after this, a new club was founded on the base of FK Šar, named Tekstilec.The founder of FK Teteks is the Woollen Mill Teteks and because of this they are known as "Štofari" (Tailors).